The Spartans F.C.

 Spartans entered their top amateur side into the SJFA East Region junior setup in 2009, but withdrew in 2013.
-Spartans also have an Under-20 squad in the Lowlands U20s Development League, who are managed by Les Atkinson.

-As well as the Lowland League team, Spartans also have a Saturday amateur side, a Sunday amateur side and several women's teams, including The Spartans W.F.C, who play in the Scottish Women's Premier League.
+Spartans also have an Under-20 squad in the Lowlands U20s Development League, a Saturday amateur side, a Sunday amateur side and several women's teams, including The Spartans W.F.C.

 Spartans chairman Craig Graham was appointed MBE in 2017 for his service to the community of North Edinburgh.

+In 2023, Spartans were promoted to Scottish League Two after overcoming Albion Rovers in the play-offs.